 - Support from a care navigator to help get access to resources necessary to fully facilitate recovery.

 - Same-day evaluation and treatment.

 - Start a new life.

 MAT services have been around as a best practice for over 20 years in the battle against opioids.

-The abuse of opioids damages a person’s body to correctly work which causes physical dependency on the drugs, and most opioids require an ever-increasing dose which becomes a dangerous situation.
+The abuse of opioids damages a person’s body, hindering its ability to correctly work which causes physical dependency on the drugs.
+Most opioids require an ever-increasing dose which becomes a dangerous situation.
 The medicines used in MAT treatments are an opioid derivative that satisfies the physical dependency without the negative side-effects or need to increase dosage.
-This allows a person to regain their life by dealing with this for what it truly has become, a chronic condition like asthma or diabetes.
-And many people find that they can slowly reduce the dosage eventually leading to the point of no longer needing the medication.
+This allows a person to regain their life by dealing with their dependency for what it truly has become, a chronic condition like asthma or diabetes.
+Many people find that they can slowly reduce the dosage, eventually leading to the point of no longer needing medication.

-At our clinic we can use several medications to treat opioids, however recognized best practices recommend the use of “Suboxone” (Buprenorphine & Naloxone).
-Because this is the recognized best practice, we recommend its use over the alternatives unless there are reasons other medications with be more beneficial.
+At our clinic we can use several medications to treat opioids, however, recognized best practices recommend the use of “Suboxone” (Buprenorphine & Naloxone).
+Because this is the recognized best practice, we recommend it over the alternatives unless there are reasons other medications with be more beneficial.

 For more information please contact us:

 Address: 610 East Main Street, Elma, WA 98541